Who's Eligible to Participate in the June Ceremonies?

 Your ability to wear an honor cord at the ceremony is based upon your GPA

-at the end of WIN 2013.
+at the end of winter quarter.
 The actual honor that appears on your transcript

 is conferred based on your actual GPA when your degree is officially granted